 2. Get an old junked computer and use the fans and power supply from that, you can probably find one for free, I did.

 3. Check the free section of craiglist for dressers, computers, etc. If you can’t find free ones, pretty sure you can find cheap ones.
-I got my dresser for $30.
+I got my future dresser weed grow box for $30.

 4. Don’t pay for lamp cords!
 Find some old ass lamps in the garbage, free section of craigslist or whatever and use those.
 Just cut them off from the lamp and wa la!